 Within the next few days, I will put the finishing touches on the 2018 book and send it to be published.
-In just a couple of weeks and for around $100 I will receive a beautiful hard bound, 12 x 12 book which includes well over 500 photographs on approximately 70 pages.
+In less than two weeks and for around $100 I will receive a beautiful hardbound, 12 x 12 book which includes well over 500 photographs on approximately 70 pages.
 To put the cost into perspective, consider what we used to spend to develop a roll of film, with no assurance that we would receive even one decent photograph.
-Instead of shoe boxes filled with out-of-focus, poorly exposed and otherwise useless photographs hiding in a closet, we now have neatly organized books sitting on a shelf and displayed on a coffee table.
+Instead of shoeboxes filled with out-of-focus, poorly exposed and otherwise useless photographs hiding in a closet, we now have neatly organized books sitting on a shelf and displayed on a coffee table.

 Photographs are stored in Albums, which are basically like folders on your computer.
 You will want to name and date your Albums for convenience.
 New photos can be added or deleted at any time and there is no limit to the number of Albums and photographs you can store.
 When you are ready to create a Project, all of your photos will be neatly organized and easily accessible.